 APEL applications must be completed within two weeks and must be an accurate statement of your experience.
 This is different to your personal statement which reflects why you think the course is right for you.
 You must provide three pieces of evidence of experience alongside this.
 These can be live footage, recordings, posters, articles, etc.

-If you have any questions regarding your application don’t hesitate to get in touch via email@example.com
+If you have any questions regarding your UCAS application please don’t hesitate to get in touch via email@example.com

-You can find details of all of our courses and departments here.
+You can find details on all of our degree courses and departments here.